-Engineers found they could maximize catalyst efficiency to a point that would minimize hydrocarbon, carbon monoxide and nitrous oxide emissions, by controlling the air/fuel ratio.
-This (optimum) air/fuel ratio is 14.7 to 1 (ideal for both fuel efficiency and emission control).
+Catalyst efficiency can be maximized to a point that would minimize hydrocarbon, carbon monoxide and nitrous oxide emissions, by controlling the air/fuel ratio.
+This air/fuel ratio is 14.7 to 1 (ideal for both fuel efficiency and emission control).
 In other words, 14.7 units of air are mixed with every unit of fuel, to produce the minimum amount of emissions.
-The 14.7 to 1 ratio is called the stoichiometric (stoy-key-oh-met-rick) ratio (fig. 38).
+This ratio is called the stoichiometric (stoy-key-ohmet-rick) ratio (fig. 43).

 However, conditions inside an engine's combustion chamber are not ideal.
 There just is not enough time in the engine's operating cycle to allow complete combustion to take place.
-So, even with a stoichiometric ratio, the engine's exhaust gases contain a certain percentage of pollutants in the form of HC and CO.
-The severe conditions (principally high temperatures) inside the combustion chamber cause some of the free oxygen and nitrogen in the air/fuel mixture to combine, forming various oxides of nitrogen (NO{X}).
+So, even with a stoichiometric ratio, the engine exhaust gases contain a certain percentage of pollutants in the form of HC and CO.
+The severe conditions (principally high temperatures) inside the combustion chamber cause some of the free oxygen and nitrogen in the air/fuel mixture to combine, forming various oxides of nitrogen ( $NO_x$ ).
 All things considered, the stoichiometric ratio is the optimum air/fuel ratio, for minimizing undesirable emissions.

-Figure 38 Exhaust Emissions vs. Air/Fuel Ratio
+Figure 43 Exhaust Emissions vs. Air/Fuel Ratio